jzlotek/drexel-cs451/README.md

 ---
 ## Instructions

-	Instructions and final documentation is located in docs/finalSubmission
+	Instructions and final documentation is located in docs/finalSubmission.
+	Short and sweet: First, run the server jar on tux2.
+Then, run the client jar to connect to the server running.

 ## Setup